AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 series = []
 +++

 Back when we all used SQL databases, it was common to paginate through large result sets by appending `LIMIT offset, rows per page` to a `SELECT` query.
 Depending on the schema, data volume and database engine, this was [inefficient to varying degrees](https://tusharsharma.dev/posts/api-pagination-the-right-way).
 On smaller result sets and with the right indexes, it was... posssibly OK.
+On larger result sets, the _high_ page numbers would get progressively slower.

 Databases like DynamoDB prevent this inefficiency by handling pagination differently.
 You can page through a pre-sorted table by selecting a partition and optionally a range within the sort key.
 After DynamoDB has returned a page of results and there are more to follow, it provides you with `LastEvaluatedKey` which you can pass to the next iteration of the query as `ExclusiveStartKey` in order to get the next page.